The Beneficial Weeds You Want In Your Garden

 A patch of dandelions

 Dandelions have long been a scourge of gardeners.
 Those long taproots that are difficult to remove from the ground mean that dandelions just keep popping up when you don’t want them.
-However, dandelions do make for an incredibly beneficial weed.
+However, dandelions are an incredibly beneficial addition to any garden.

 Dandelions provide food to many different pollinators.
 This includes bumblebees, solitary bees, hoverflies, butterflies and some species of moths and beetles.
 As one of the first plants to flower in spring and the last to flower in autumn, dandelions are incredibly important to our pollinators.
 They are particularly important in early spring when some of these species emerge hungry from hibernation.